XM Review 2026

 However, the lack of a proprietary platform could be a downside for beginners who prefer something more straightforward.

-One thing I do miss is the absence of platforms like cTrader and TradingView, which are really popular with active traders.
+One thing I do miss is the absence of platforms like cTrader, which is really popular with active traders.

 While the XM mobile app is user-friendly, it doesn’t have all the advanced technical tools you might want.